viewthespace/code-challenge/week26/README.md

 # Challenge

 Write a program that computes a valid Knight's Tour given a starting square on an 8x8 chess board.
-Here is an example move sequence, with the move number in the position that the Knight was in after that move:
+Here is an example move sequence that started in the top left corner (00).
+The move number shows the position that the Knight was in after that move (Look for 00 -> 01 -> 02, etc):

 ```
 00   59   38   33   30   17   08   63